 Priority Concerns Actions to include Who needs to be included How will success be measured (Milestones) Funding / Resources Local Area Agreement (LAA) Outcomes.
 LIFELONG LEARNING Continue to improve the educational attainment of local school children at both primary and secondary levels.
 Explore ways of raising parents' and children's expectations and promoting a culture of learning.
 Increase 'family' learning, perhaps weekend and school holiday 'learning academies'.
 Whole family learning cuts down on the need for additional childcare and by using fun ways of learning and raising aspirations, attainment levels can be increased by stealth.
 In partnership with the HBC Children's Services, monitor any fluctuations in achievement that occur in Local Schools.
 Focus on raising literacy and numeracy standards.
 Initiatives to reduce truancy and keep children in the classroom and learning.
 Children's Services.
 All Local Schools.
 Headland and Brus Children's Centres.
 Residents.
 Young People.
 Parents.
 Connexions.
 Raise numeracy and literacy levels.
 Improve grades in school.
-Evidence of interagency working.
+Evidence of inter- agency working.
 All Local Schools.
 Headland and Brus Children's Centres.
 Family learning programmes to be developed by the Performance and Achievement Division of HBC Children's Services.
 Headland and Brus Children's Centres.
 All Local Schools.
 Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan.
 All Local Schools.
 Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan.
+All Local Schools.
 Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan.
-Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan and Special Educational Needs Action Plan.
+Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan.
+Performance and Achievement Division of HBC Children's Services: linkage to Education Development Plan.
 Attendance Officers and Behaviour Improvement Programme in some schools.
-Connexions Delivering Positive Activities for Young People Enjoy and Achieve - raise achievement and standards of children and young people in the early years, primary and secondary phases of education.
+Connexions Delivering Positive Activities for Young People programme.
+Enjoy and Achieve - raise achievement and standards of children and young people in the early years, primary and secondary phases of education.